 -

-Client sends Subscribe to partition query with partition node id
+Client sends Subscribe to partition contents query with partition node id

 Repository retrieves all contents of partition with node id